Where am I?

 $2.5 Million in Grants Awarded to EIDE & SLP Grad Programs

-“Children who use augmentative and alternative communication, who use cochlear implants, or who are deaf or hard of hearing need to work with professionals who are knowledgeable about relevant technology and who know how to work collaboratively with families and teachers to achieve the best possible outcomes,” said Dr. Gale Rice, professor and interim dean of the College of Education and Communication Sciences and Disorders.
+“Children who use augmentative and alternative communication, who use cochlear implants, or who are deaf or hard of hearing need to work with professionals who are knowledgeable about relevant technology and who know how to work collaboratively with families and teachers to achieve the best possible outcomes,” said Dr. Gale Rice, professor and interim dean of the College of Education and Allied Health Professions (formerly College of Education and Communication Sciences and Disorders).
 “These grants will allow Fontbonne to increase the number of professionals who have these skills.”

 - The first grant; $1.25 million for Preparing Speech-Language Pathologists for Collaborative, Inclusive Education of Two Low-Incidence Groups: Students who use Augmentative and Alternative Communication and Students who use Cochlear Implants (H325K120408); will help enroll 32 students in a 29-credit hour graduate concentration within the university’s speech-language pathology master’s program.
 This concentration will give graduates additional expertise working with children who use augmentative alternative communication or who have cochlear implants and are attending school in a mainstream setting.
 The program includes a mentorship component to enhance the students’ transition from graduate to first-year professional.